DojoEntertainment/dojoentertainment.github.io/cookie-policy.md

 ## Where can you get further information?

-If you have any questions about our use of cookies or other technologies, please email us at {{ site.email }} or contact us through the methods described on our Contact page.
+If you have any questions about our use of cookies or other technologies, please email us.

 **Last Updated: {{ page.date | date: '%B %d, %Y' }}**